-I was just about to score one for John Green – I was pleasantly surprised, I honestly didn’t think he had it in him – but then it all went to shit.
-And by that, I mean that his selfish teenage arsehole characters went back to acting like selfish teenage arseholes.
-Quentin skips his high-school graduation (and somehow convinces his friends to do the same), despite the fact that he is an only child and his parents are so excited and proud of him that they bought him a car.
+It was a lovely moment (I guess), but then the selfish teenage arsehole characters went back to acting like selfish teenage arseholes.
+Q skips his high-school graduation (and somehow convinces his friends to do the same), despite the fact that he is an only child and his parents are so excited and proud of him that they bought him a car.
 He uses that very car to drive across the country chasing after the girl, risking life and limb, with nary a thought to his heartbroken parents… only to find that she’s absolutely fine and, well, that’s kind of the end.

 Bonus fun fact: Paper Towns was apparently, like all good books, banned from a U.S. school in 2014 because a local parent “disapproved of the book’s sexual content”.
 A few high-school boys occasionally whined about being virgins, which is enough to make anyone clutch their pearls, I’m sure.
 The National Coalition Against Censorship had it reinstated shortly thereafter.